nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 ### Specifying physical address instead of physical page number

-Next, let's look at the case where we mistakenly specify the page table using a physical address instead of a physical page number.
+Let's say we mistakenly specify the page table using a physical *address* instead of a physical *page number*:

 ```c:kernel.c {6}
     __asm__ __volatile__(